 At Backbar we know that taking liquor inventory can be a headache, so we created a free bar inventory app to help reduce time spent on bar inventory by up to 66%.
 We took the traditional spreadsheet thinking and enhanced it to cut hours spent on liquor inventory and track your spending to keep you on budget.
+Rather you're the general manager overseeing the final numbers or the hourly taking the actual inventory, this isn't information you want to miss.

-Easily manage your liquor inventory with a software that is similar to spreadsheets but much more fluid and cuts hours of counting.
+Easily manage your liquor inventory with software that is similar to spreadsheets but much more fluid and cuts hours of counting.
 After you have created your account you can get started with our import wizard that will help you to take inventory faster, quickly place and track orders, and better train your staff.

 Manage Inventory Locations